immitev/BlazorAIChat/readme.md

   }
 ]
 ```
+- **AIDeterminesRagUsage**
+True if you want AI to determine if it should skip using RAG and use configured tools instead for answering questions.
+False if you want the chat to always use RAG with tools

 - **AzureOpenAIChatCompletion Configuration**:
   - Include your Azure OpenAI endpoint URL, API Key, and the name of the deployed chat model you intend to use.